 - A natural process of enhanced acceptance of self and others occurs as one learns to relate more honestly and directly with others in the group.

 - The group provides an opportunity for personal experimentation; it is a safe place to risk enough to learn more about yourself.

 - The first group task is to establish an atmosphere of safety and respect; group leaders are trained to help the group develop an environment conducive to doing the work of personal growth.

 - An important benefit of group therapy is the opportunity to receive feedback from others in a supportive environment.
 It is rare to find friends who will gently point out how you might be behaving in ways that hurt yourself or others; this is a unique benefit of the group.
 The leaders will help members to give feedback in a direct yet respectful way so that you can understand and utilize new awareness and experiences.

 - Groups are often the most effective method to treat the types of concerns that university students face.

 - A common myth is that groups are somehow second-rate treatment.
 Group therapy is recommended when your counselor believes that it is the best way to address your concerns.

 - Your counselor can discuss the advantages or disadvantages of a group for your particular concerns and needs.

 5. Fears about beginning

-It is common for people to experience some discomfort over the prospect of talking in group initially; this initial anxiety is quite normal as most people have never been exposed to a group therapy environment and dont know what to expect.
+It is common for people to experience some initial discomfort over the prospect of talking in group; this anxiety is quite normal as most people have never been exposed to a group therapy environment and dont know what to expect.
 Almost without exception, within a few sessions people get comfortable enough to interact in the group.